ryan-mcclue/unsw/gens4015/final-project.md

     He was the figurehead of Space Force excellence, promoting others to adopt his excessive self assurance in order to succeed
     Even mild-mannered Roy adopts this mindset, as he illegally boards the ship to Neptune, thinking only he can get the job done

 The scientific advancements employed by Space Force in *Ad Astra* produce an emotionally isolating workplace for its employees, challenging what it means to be human.
+Advancements in psychology have allowed the ability to reliably determine someone's mood/emotion from sensor readings.
+Performing calculations on the numerous microscopic variations in a person's vital signs, vocal tones, pupil activity and body language gives an impression of their current disposition.

 2. Emotional Isolation:
   * Roy's complete lack of emotional responses is valued by Space Force, e.g. his pulse never going above 80 is commended.